material-motion/material-motion/specifications/life_of_a_transition.md

     transitionController = TransitionController()

 An instance of this type might be lazily available for any transition on our platform.

-For example, on iOS each view controller might have its own transition controller.
+> On iOS each view controller might have its own transition controller.
 This transition controller governs the present/dismiss transitions of that particular view controller.
+>

-    viewController.transitionController
+>     viewController.transitionController

 ### Step 4: Set the director